freetom/CheaPhone-Client/README.md

 Privacy:
 Almost all the data are kept lccally in the device.
 The server only keeps the cache that associate number to operators and I use that data only to make the system works. <br>
-Furthermore, cryptography + digital signature is in place.
+Furthermore, cryptography + digital signature is in place. [more infos on the server -> end of the document for reference]

 Obliouvsly, the more time the app stay into the system the more it will be accurate.